wunderio/elasticsearch_helper/UPGRADE.md

 reason).
 Event listeners can log the error or perform other actions.

 See event listeners provided with the module for inspiration.

+## Updating from 7.x dev version to 7.0 release version.

+If Elasticsearch Helper is being updated from 7.x development version, it's important to see that an `elasticsearch_helper_update_8004()` update hook is run in order to make proper changes to the configuration structure.

+If Elasticsearch Helper configuration was stored in `settings.php` file, make adjustments to the configuration override code according to configuration structure described in the [settings.php](#settingsphp) section of this file.